SylviaOne/Repo-hub/README.md

-## What do computers and air conditioners have in common?
-They both become useless when you open windows.
+## What do Alexander the Great and Winnie the Pooh have in common?
+Same middle name.